cabuelow/bush-heritage-R/README.md

 ## Intro course (1 Day)

 Draft outline
+Step 1: choose the dataset we will build this around Write - intro to R for ecologists

 1. Getting data into R, RProjects, naming things
 2. Plotting your data
 3. Cleaning and wrangling your data
-    - Do we do loops/functions in intro day?
     - long vs. wide format data
 4. Simple analysis/summary stats??
 How deep do we go in intro - maybe a simple linear model testing for differences between sites?